magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something after a product gets edited in admin panel
+*  If one wants to do something after a product gets edited in admin panel

 ### 84. catalog_product_gallery_prepare_layout